MasoudMiM/masoudmim.github.io/_pages/meshtofeatures.md

     <h2>What it handles — and what it doesn't</h2>
     <p>
-      The sweet spot is <strong>prismatic parts</strong>: plates, brackets, housings, fixtures — the world of planes and cylinders.
-Within that scope it rebuilds base solids from arbitrary footprints, multi-depth stepped pockets with islands, through and blind holes, grid patterns, counterbores (including bores opening below the top face), cross-axis holes, and lateral flanges and gussets with true-slope undersides.
+      The sweet spot is <strong>prismatic parts</strong>: plates, brackets, housings, fixtures — the world of planes, cylinders, and cones.
+Within that scope it rebuilds base solids from arbitrary footprints, multi-depth stepped pockets with islands, through and blind holes, grid patterns, counterbores (including bores opening below the top face), countersunk and counterdrilled holes, conical pockets and tapered through holes, cross-axis holes both through and blind, chamfers, and lateral flanges and gussets with true-slope undersides.
     </p>
     <p>
-      Honest limits, per the beta label: organic and 3D-scanned shapes are out of scope; chamfers are detected but not yet rebuilt; and dimensional fidelity is bounded by the mesh tessellation (snapping works at roughly 0.1% of the part diagonal).
+      Honest limits: organic and 3D-scanned shapes are out of scope; spheres and tori are fitted by the core but not yet rebuilt as features; and dimensional fidelity is bounded by the mesh tessellation (snapping works at roughly 0.1% of the part diagonal).
 The
       <a href="https://github.com/MasoudMiM/MeshToFeatures#limitations-please-read-before-filing-bugs"